-Research and Development of New Products Based on Medical Needs
+R&D of New Products Based on Medical Needs

 New medicine must go through the stages of basic research, non-clinical trials, clinical trials, submissions of applications, and government reviews and approvals before the medicine become available to patients.
 Because clinical trials for verifying the efficacy and safety of medicine in humans are divided into three phases, long periods are needed from the start of basic research before the approvals of new medicine take place.
-To make our medicine available to patients as soon as possible, we conduct the following efforts:

-Efforts to Respect Human Rights in Research and Development
+Respect for Human Rights in R&D

 The Santen Group has established a Research Ethics Committee as a system to ensure that research using human biological samples are appropriately conducted in scientific and ethical terms in accordance with the purport of the Declaration of Helsinki developed by the World Medical Association, the Ethical Guidelines for Medical and Health Research Involving Human Subjects formulated by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and the Ministry of Health, Labour and Welfare (MHLW) of Japan, the Ethical Guidelines for Human Genome and Genetic Analysis Research formulated by MEXT, MHLW and the Ministry of Economy, Trade and Industry (METI), and the like.

 The Research Ethics Committee deliberates whether the appropriateness of research in ethical terms, including the protection of privacy of trial participants and the validity of research contents, and the appropriateness of research in scientific terms is assured.
 To ensure that the deliberation is fairly conducted, the director in charge of compliance serves as the chairperson of the committee, and the committee members comprise employees as well as external members who are professionals in the medical or legal fields.